joshnthny89/IT-portfolio/Linux-Labs/Lab-03-Permissions/README.md

 **Security Impact:** Provides full access to all users and is generally considered insecure because it can allow unauthorized modifications.

+## Screenshot

+<sub><em>Terminal output showing the creation of a test file, inspection of default permissions using ls -l, and modification of file permissions using chmod.</em></sub>

+## Lessons Learned

+File permissions are a critical security control that help protect systems and data.
+Understanding how to view and modify permissions is essential for system administration, cybersecurity, and incident response activities.

 ## Skills Demonstrated

 - Linux/macOS Terminal Usage